 However, every once in a while a dog can surprise you not only by doing something interesting and new, but by acting in a completely unpredictable and weird way.

-He can react to food with indifference, sleep in a new, strange spot or not seem excited about his favorite things.
+The dog can react to food with indifference, sleep in a new, strange spot or not seem excited about his favorite things.
 Such behavior can be a sign of a recent fear of something, and you should try and figure out what’s causing it.
 If it’s making your dog act weirdly, then it can also lead to unexpected fear aggression in dogs.

 If a female dog is pregnant or has recently given birth, expect her to be afraid of a lot of things she’s usually fine with.
 This one shouldn't come as a really big surprise either.
 It’s pure and simple instinct.
 After all, women behave differently when they are pregnant or have just given birth as well – it’s all hormones, and it’s quite all right.